shpatspahiu/landing-page/README.md

 # landing-page

-This is a mock up landing page created using HTML and CSS.
+This is a mock up landing page created using HTML and CSS as The Odin Project - flexbox end-of-section assignment.

 Layouts given in this page are accomplished mostly using CSS FlexBox display.